EmmaB979/Git_Project_Sep23/Git_Commands.md

    Meaningful message: Why, how, limitations, effects

    Why writing the message: for future self and collaborators, explain what you did.

+   Without the -m, Git will ask/force you to write a message, can have outline with title  (followed by empty line) and multiple lines with description (not after a "#")

 4. `git status`